A pair of carved wood friezes lacquered in blue and gold from the 18th century

 Two rectangular panels, approximately 170 cm high, are in good condition aside from minor gilding losses.
 They feature hooks at the top, allowing for vertical hanging, for example on door sides, as architectural elements from the period.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture belongs to the 19th century, during the reign of the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Original Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th century, originating from the Napoleonic era.
+It is characterized by significant influence from Roman and Greek decorative motifs.

 Attributes / Details